Hougang United FC: Becoming a professional club

-Merger with Paya Lebar-Punggol
+Different identity as Paya Lebar-Punggol (2005)

-Financial difficulties then forced Sengkang Marine out of the S.League in 2004, and Paya Lebar-Punggol Football Club took its place in 2005, finishing the season as a wooden spoonist.
-The two clubs then merged their resources from 2006 to 2010 to form Sengkang Punggol Football Club, finishing no higher than 10th.
+In the 2005 season, Paya Lebar-Punggol was formed to replace Sinchi FC in the league.
+The club then went on to sign Kenan Ragipović, Moudourou Moise, Protais Bessala and Bae Jin-soo as the club foreign players for the season.
+However, the club finished the season at the bottom of the league with four points.

+Sengkang-Punggol (2006–2011)

+In January 2006, Sengkang Marine merged with Paya Lebar-Punggol to form Sengkang Punggol Football Club, with the club logo featuring a dolphin and main colour being sea blue.
+In September, Singapore-based Orientus Asia Hotels and Resorts became the main sponsor of the club with deal worth $250,000.
+The club continued to play in the league but never went higher than 10th place.

-Permanently renaming the club's name as Hougang United (2011–present)
+As Hougang United (2011–present)

-On 1 January 2011, the chairman of Sengkang Punggol Football Club, Mr. Bill Ng, announced the changes that began the rewriting of another chapter of the football club.
-With improved financial status and a change in name to the present Hougang United Football Club, there has been renewed optimism among the Hougang fan base around the club's home stadium since its inception, Hougang Stadium.
-The club also had its fair share of marquee players in the earlier days such as Michael Currie, who formerly played for Queens Park Rangers).
-Conversely, Grant Holt began his early career at the club, before going on to play for upper-division clubs in England, such as Nottingham Forest and Norwich City in the English Premier League.
+On 1 January 2011, the chairman of Sengkang Punggol Football Club, Bill Ng, announced name change to Hougang United Football Club.
 In November 2014, it was announced that Hougang United and Woodlands Wellington will merge for the 2015 season.

-AFC Cup debut
+AFC Cup debut (2020)

-Hougang United made their AFC Cup debut in the 2020 AFC Cup but due to the COVID-19 pandemic, the tournament got cancelled thus only winning one match against Laos side, Lao Toyota 1–3 at the New Laos National Stadium in Vientiane.
-The Cheetahs also qualified for the 2022 AFC Cup group stage where they play all their match in a centralised venue at the Thống Nhất Stadium in Vietnam which saw Hougang United finishing 2nd out of 4th place winning 4–3 against Cambodian side, Phnom Penh Crown and defeating Laos side, Young Elephants 1–3 before suffering a heavy defeat to Vietnamese club, Viettel 5–2.
+Hougang United made their AFC Cup debut in the 2020 AFC Cup but due to the COVID-19 pandemic, the tournament got cancelled.
+They only played against Laos side, Lao Toyota, winning 1–3 at the New Laos National Stadium.
+The Cheetahs also qualified for the 2022 AFC Cup group stage where they played at a centralised venue, Thống Nhất Stadium.
+They started by winning 4–3 against Cambodian side Phnom Penh Crown and 3–1 against Laos side Young Elephants, before suffering a heavy defeat to Vietnamese Viettel 5–2.

-Hougang United players lifting the 2022 Singapore Cup trophy in its first ever piece of silverware in the club history.
+Hougang United players lifting the 2022 Singapore Cup trophy, the club's first silverware.